Xinyi-Ding/Scolarly-Net/Documents/Design.md

   - Test whether the system can add new relationships to papers already in the graphics database.

 #### 2a.
+Linking Articles with the Same Topic
+**Test Cases:**
-- **Test Scenario:** Retrieving Articles for a Selected Topic
+1. **Retrieving Articles for a Selected Topic:**
     - **Test Summary:** Verify the system's ability to retrieve and present articles associated with a selected topic.
     - **Pre-requisites:** A populated database with articles covering various topics.
     - **Test Steps:**
         1. Select a predefined topic, e.g., "High Performance Computing," from the dropdown menu.
         2. Trigger the system to query the database for articles associated with the selected topic.
         3. Observe the presented articles.
     - **Expected Result (Happy Case):** The system successfully retrieves and displays articles specifically linked to the "High Performance Computing" topic.
     - **Expected Results (Failure Case):** The system fails to retrieve articles for the selected topic, or the presented articles are unrelated.

 #### 2b.
-- **Test Scenario:** Exploring Broad Topics and Identifying Related Subtopics.
+Establishing Connections Between Various Topics:
+**Test Cases:**
+1. **Related Subtopics:**
     - **Test Summary:** Ensure the system accurately identifies and presents related subtopics when exploring a broad topic.
     - **Pre-requisites:** A populated database with articles covering diverse subtopics within broad topics.
     - **Test Steps:**
         1. Choose the broad topic "Computer Science" from the dropdown menu.
         2. Observe the system's response in identifying and presenting related subtopics.
         3. Verify that the presented articles cover diverse but related subjects within the chosen broad topic.
     - **Expected Result (Happy Case):** The system successfully identifies and presents related subtopics within the "Computer Science" topic, and the displayed articles are relevant.
     - **Expected Results (Failure Case):** The system fails to identify related subtopics, or the presented articles are unrelated to the chosen broad topic.

 #### 3a.
-- **Test Scenario:** Co-Authorship Relationship
+Associating Authors Collaborating on the Same Paper: (Co-author)
+**Test Case:**
+1. **Co-Authorship Relationship:**
     - **Test Summary:** Validate the system's ability to associate authors collaborating on the same paper and present the relationship as "Co-author."
     - **Pre-requisites:** A populated database with articles having multiple credited authors.
     - **Test Steps:**
         1. Access the details of an article known to have multiple authors.
         2. Examine the system's representation of co-authors for the selected article.
         3. Verify that the identified co-authors match the actual authors credited for the paper.
     - **Expected Result (Happy Case):** The system correctly displays the co-authors for the selected article, confirming accurate identification of authors collaborating on the same paper.
     - **Expected Results (Failure Case):** The system fails to display co-authors for the selected article, or the identified co-authors are incorrect.

 #### 3b.
-- **Test Scenario:** Colleague Relationship
+Linking Authors Working in the Same Company or Department (Colleague)
+**Test Case:**
+1. **Colleague Relationship:**
     - **Test Summary:** Ensure the system correctly links authors working in the same company or department and presents the relationship as "Colleague."
     - **Pre-requisites:** A populated database with authors affiliated with the same company or department.
     - **Test Steps:**
         1. Explore the profiles of authors known to work in the same company or department.
         2. Confirm that the system displays a "Colleague" relationship between the selected authors.
         3. Verify that the identified colleagues match the actual authors working in the same organization.
     - **Expected Result (Happy Case):**
     The system accurately represents professional connections by displaying "Colleague" relationships between authors from the same company or department.
     - **Expected Results (Failure Case):**
     The system fails to display colleague relationships for the selected authors, or the identified colleagues are incorrect.

+#### 3c.
+Co-Recipients of Awards Relationship (Co-Recipients of Awards):
+**Test Case:**
+1. **Co-Recipients of Awards Relationship:**
+    - **Test Summary:** Verify that the system establishes relationships between authors who have jointly received the same award, presenting it as "Co-Recipients of Awards."
+    - **Pre-requisites:** A populated database with authors who have received the same award.
+    - **Test Steps:**
+        1. Identify authors who have received the same award.
+        2. Examine the system's representation of relationships for the selected authors.
+        3. Confirm that the system displays a "Co-Recipients of Awards" relationship between the authors who received the same award.
+    - **Expected Result (Happy Case):** The system correctly establishes relationships between authors who have jointly received a specific award, displaying it as "Co-Recipients of Awards."
+    - **Expected Results (Failure Case):** The system fails to display award relationships for the selected authors, or the identified co-recipients are incorrect.
 #### 4a.
 Citation Tree Generation
 - **Description**:
 	- This component involves developing an algorithm to visually represent the citation network of a paper.
 It will display the immediate citations of the current paper and allow users to explore second and higer levels citations, which are the references cited by the papers in the previous-level citations.